TrellixVulnTeam/DjangoStructural_8OE0/README.md

 Structural Engineering Calculators Web App

 # Introduction
-I am a Structural Engineer from Sydney Australia and currently self-teaching myself Python.
+I am a Structural Engineer from Sydney Australia and currently self-learning Python.
 I am looking at building a Django web application that has a series of useful calculators that are used everyday for the practicing structural egineer.
+Project is currently under development.

 ## Setup
 The first thing to do is to clone the repository: